 - Each RiverSource annuity IRA (including RAVA 5) is considered a separate plan.
 Each annuity has a unique account number so it does not get assigned a Plan ID on our system.

-- Investments like Columbia mutual funds, Ameriprise certificates, and brokerage accounts are combined together in one Custodial plan.
+- Investments like Managed Accounts, Ameriprise certificates, and brokerage accounts are combined together in one Custodial plan.
 A Plan ID is assigned to the entire Custodial plan and will be displayed in the “Plan ID” column.

 - SIMPLE IRA plans will display the SRA group number next to the plan name.

 The account or plan you inherited from your spouse, who had an RMD requirement for 2019, will appear in the RMD window on your financial statement.

 In subsequent years the inherited account or plan will appear in the RMD section, without an RMD amount.
 See the following question for more information.